 Biking in Conejo Valley California is my husband’s dream come true.
 There are rolling hills (plus a few serious climbs), bike lanes, and drivers actually remember to make space for cyclists.

 It’s my dream come true, too, but for different reasons.
-It’s gorgeous in all directions, the perfect distraction from aching quads and a sore butt and so different from nearby Los Angeles.
+It’s gorgeous in all directions, so different from nearby Los Angeles.
+And it’s the perfect distraction from aching quads and a sore butt.

 So here’s the problem: Mike takes off like a bat out of hell, showing off his Ironman status.
 I lollygag my way down designated paths, paying more attention to the butterflies than my speed.
 It’s like one of those math exam questions: “If he’s riding at 22 miles per hour while she’s piddling along at 8 miles an hour, how long will it take before they’re not even on the same planet anymore?”